iferminm/iferminm.github.io/content/Blog/microservices_2.md

 *external event* triggers an update on the *source of truth* for a give piece of data, you can fire up an *internal event* to make the services keeping a copy update their local copies.

-By doing this you can still serve a real-only version of the data for some use cases even if the source of truth is down, if it's, for example, an e-commerce and the source of truth for the catalog is, for example, the *Inventory Service*, you can still serve the catalog even though the users won't be able to purchase anything, they still can save them to their *wishlist* and browse the website, this lets you gracefully
+By doing this you can still serve a read-only version of the data for some use cases even if the source of truth is down, if it's, for example, an e-commerce and the source of truth for the catalog is, for example, the *Inventory Service*, you can still serve the catalog even though the users won't be able to purchase anything, they still can save them to their *wishlist* and browse the website, this lets you gracefully